Speech-Language Pathology (SLP)

 SLP 5150.
 Child Language Disorders I. (3 Credits)

 This course focuses on assessment and intervention for preschool language disorders.
-Topics addressed include etiology and characteristics of language/communication disorders in infants and preschool children with an eye toward cultural and linguistic diversity, theoretical frameworks for assessment and intervention, evidence-based methods of assessment and intervention, connections between oral language and emergent literacy, and exploration of current issues in the research literature.
+Topics addressed include etiology and characteristics of language/communication disorders in infants and preschool children with an eye toward cultural and linguistic diversity, theoretical frameworks for assessment and intervention, evidence-based formal and informal methods of assessment and intervention, connections between oral language and emergent literacy, and exploration of current issues in the research literature.

 SLP 5200.
 Research Methods.
 (3 Credits)